FINITE FOODIE

 1. Pie crust made in a food processor: Place the flour, sugar and salt into the bowl of a food processor and pulse briefly to mix.
 Cut butter into 1/4-inch thick slices and scatter around the bowl.
 Pulse about 6-8 times for a few seconds each time, until the butter is in pea-size pieces.
 Drizzle the ice water into the flour mixture as you pulse the processor, until it forms into a ball.
 Don’t overdo it!
 Stop as soon as it is mostly in a ball.
 Continue with step 6 above.

 2. Apple Pie in a pie pan: Place the pie crust in a 9 -inch pie pan, then fold and crimp the edges with your fingers.
 Double the filling recipe and pile up high.
-Dot with the butter and bake for 10 minutes at 425°F and 50-60 minutes at 350°F.
+Dot with the butter and bake 50-60 minutes at 375°F.

 Powered byWP Ultimate Recipe

-Filed Under: Bobbi's Favorites, Desserts, Fall Favorites Tagged With: apple, apple pie, dessert, fall dessert
+Filed Under: Bobbi's Favorites, Christmas, Desserts, Fall Favorites, Thanksgiving Tagged With: apple, apple pie, dessert, fall dessert

 Leave a Reply Cancel reply